awsdocs/amazon-opensearch-service-developer-guide/doc_source/configuration-samples.md

                     .clusterConfig(clusterConfig)
                     .ebsOptions(ebsOptions)
                     .nodeToNodeEncryptionOptions(encryptionOptions)
-                    // You can uncomment this line and add your account ID, a user name, and the
+                    // You can uncomment this line and add your account ID, a username, and the
                     // domain name to add an access policy.
                     // .accessPolicies("{\"Version\":\"2012-10-17\",\"Statement\":[{\"Effect\":\"Allow\",\"Principal\":{\"AWS\":[\"arn:aws:iam::123456789012:user/user-name\"]},\"Action\":[\"es:*\"],\"Resource\":\"arn:aws:es:region:123456789012:domain/domain-name/*\"}]}")
                     .build();